haslhofer/Gerald-Personal-Blog-2021/content/posts/2000-01-01---Disappearing-UX.md

 Parameterizing a thing that works and doing explore exploit on variations, vs. always creating something new

 10x faster - the next frontier, 1s clips - but how does one steer (left / right, observe?)
+- observe visual cues such as eye movement (nice prototype)

 Understanding generative models